 7. Put an extra tarp over your tent

-Placing an extra tarp over your tent will help you in a couple of different ways.
+Placing an extra tarp over your tent will help you in several ways.
 First, it is a great way to provide an extra layer of protection against rain/snow.
 Additionally, the extra layer helps to keep more heat inside your tent and keep you a little warmer.
-We always bring an extralarge tarp to place over our tent and have been grateful for it on multiple occasions.
+We always bring an extra-large tarp to place over our tent and have been grateful for it on multiple occasions.

 8. Use a hot water bottle in your sleeping bag